SchemaPlus/schema_monkey/README.md

 SchemaMonkey.register(UColumnImpliesUnique)
 ```

 SchemaMonkey uses the module `MyLaterClient::Middleware::Index::Exists` as [modware](https://github.com/ronen/modware) middleware for the corresponding stack.
-The middleware module can define middleware methods `before`, `arround`, `after`, or `implementation` as per [modware](https://github.com/ronen/modware)
+The middleware module can define middleware methods `before`, `arround`, `after`, or `implement` as per [modware](https://github.com/ronen/modware)

 Note that the distinguishing feature between defining and using a stack is whether `Env` is defined.